FlyingFathead/whisper-transcriber-telegram-bot/README.md

 # whisper-transcriber-telegram-bot

-A Python-based Whisper transcriber bot for Telegram.
+A Python-based Whisper AI transcriber bot for Telegram.

 ## About

 This is a Whisper AI-based transcriber Telegram Bot running on Python, designed to transcribe audio from various media sources supported by `yt-dlp`.
-While initially focused on YouTube, the bot now supports a broad range of sites listed [here](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md), leveraging OpenAI's Whisper model to process audio and return the transcription in multiple formats.
+While initially focused on YouTube, the bot now supports a broad range of sites listed [here](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md), leveraging a locally run OpenAI's Whisper model to process audio and return the transcription in multiple formats.

 ## Features